Stamp Duty on Second Homes in UK Guide

 What stamp duty rates do I pay on a second home?

-The higher stamp duty rate is applied to any property not used as the owner’s main residence.
+The higher stamp duty rate is applied to any property not used as the owner’s primary residence.
 In other words, higher rates apply to holiday homes and buy to let properties.

-You can use the HMRC’s Stamp Duty Calculator to work out how much stamp duty you’ll have to pay on your property purchase.
+The HMRC’s Stamp Duty Calculator is a useful tool to work out how much tax you’ll need to pay.

 What properties are excluded from the stamp duty for second homes?

-Some second properties are exempt from stamp duty, these include the following:
+Some second properties are exempt from stamp duty.
+This includes the following:

 - Caravans, mobile homes or houseboats